sign-in-canada/sign-in-canada.github.io/architecture/flows.md

 ## Inbound Data Flows

-An inbound data flow is an HTTP request/response initiated by an External System and service by one of the Sign in Canada application components.
+An inbound data flow is an HTTP request/response initiated by an External System and service by one of the Acceptance Platform application components.

 |Data Element|Source(s)|Destination(s)|HTTP Message|